RobertNichita/FindDiningProject/README.md

 The deliverable files are in the respective deliverable folders numbered.
 The snapshots of the burndown chart and task board are in the **Burndown and Task Board** folder.

+The testing documentations are under `sd-site/docs/backend/backend.md`.
+Link to file [here](https://github.com/CSCC01/team_08-project/blob/master/sd-site/docs/backend/backend.md).

+## Project Website

+The project website is best run on certain browers due to SSL security issues.

+**Windows:** Chrome, Firefox

+**Mac:** Firefox

+## Deliverable 4 Specifics

+When trying to set up a restaurant, please input a URL for Twitter and Instagram despite it not being indicated so on the UI.

 ## Development

 `client-server` contains the Angular pageserver (frontend) and `server` contains the Django server for endpoints and database connection to MongoDB (backend).